Enigma A →

 at Chiffriermaschinen AG.

-but this imposed so many problems that it was replaced in the Enigma B
+had a rotating letter-wheel, but this imposed so many problems that

-by standard type-bars (Typenhebel).
+by regular type-bars (Typenhebel).
 In the Enigma H29 however,

 completely.
 The image on the right shows a rear view of the